Improving the exchange and correlation potential in density functional approximations through constraints: Constrained minimisation of density functional approximations

 with

 The sum is over occupied $\{ \phi_i \}$ and unoccupied $\{ \phi_a , \phi_b\}$ KS orbitals \eqref{ks_eq} in the KS Slater determinant.
-We take for simplicity that the orbital basis set (OB) is composed exactly of a set of low lying KS orbitals, ${\rm OB} = \{ \phi_i \} \cup \{ \phi_a \}$, i.e., the set of orbitals which are occupied in the KS state and the lowest unoccupied ones.
-Until Ref.~\onlinecite{nonanalyticity_oep}, when working with finite orbital basis sets, the complement $\bar \chi_v$ of the response function was typically omitted.
+We assume for simplicity that the orbital basis set (OB) is composed exactly of a set of low lying KS orbitals, ${\rm OB} = \{ \phi_i \} \cup \{ \phi_a \}$, i.e., the set of orbitals which are occupied in the KS state and the lowest unoccupied ones.
+Until Ref.~\onlinecite{nonanalycity_oep}, when working with finite orbital basis sets, the second part $\bar \chi_v$ of the response function, which we denote the `complement' of the response function, was typically omitted.

-We are interested in the limit of $\chi_v^\lambda$ for small $\lambda$.
-Using the Uns\"old approximation \cite{unsold} , the complement of the response function $\bar \chi_v$ reduces to